 Nicholas sits as a Legally Qualified Chair in police misconduct hearings, is a Vice President and Executive Member of the National Association of Legally Qualified Chairs and specialises in professional disciplinary matters.

 R v Paul Jackson (Preston)

-Led by Paul Greaney QC, Nicholas successfully defended of a police officer charged with counts of wounding with intent.
-During the six-week trial, he was alleged to have used his police dog as a weapon gratuitously to injure detained suspects.
-(Link to press coverage: https://www.manchestereveningnews.co.uk/news/greater-manchester-news/police-officer-cleared-using-dogs-16433165 & https://www.telegraph.co.uk/news/2019/06/14/police-officer-cleared-using-dog-weapon-vent-contempt-criminals/)
+Led by Paul Greeney QC, Nicholas successfully defended a police officer charged with multiple counts of wounding with intent.
+During the six-week trial, PC Jackson was alleged to have used his police dog gratuitously to injure detained suspects.

-Successfully represented PC N on multiple allegations arising out of an incident involving an alleged unlawful arrest over 5 years before the hearing.
-The case also involved challenges to the disclosure of information by PSD and the IPOC.
-(Link to press coverage: https://www.bbc.co.uk/news/uk-england-humber-46651983)
+Successfully represented PC N on multiple allegation arising out an incident involving use of force during an alleged unlawful arrest which took place over five years earlier.
+There were challenges to the disclosure regimes adopted by the IPOC and PSD.